AOEpeople/meals/README.md

 ## Features (User)

-### Meal enrollment
+### Meal / event enrollment
-Sign in with your login credentials and select your preferred meals on landing page.
+Sign in with your login credentials and select your preferred meals / events on landing page.

-### Invite guest for a meal
+### Invite guest for a meal / event
 As a logged-in user, you will see small share icon on each day in a week.
 You can send your guest the link, and he will be able to enroll for a particular day giving his First/Last name and Company information.